Holographic Floquet states in low dimensions (II): Conductivities

+In this section we analyze the response of the system under the externally applied electric fields, focusing on two disctinct but related notions of conductivity.
+The first, which we refer to as \textit{non-linear conductivity}, characterizes the non-linear relation between the induced current and the applied electric field.
+It was mentioned there that, in the massless case, the conductivity is a constant for any time-dependent electric field \cite{Karch_2010}.
+Our results below agree with this behavior.

+The second part of our analysis involves optical conductivities, where we introduce a small linearly polarized probe electric field on top of the existing rotating background field.
+From the response of the system to this small perturbation we are able to extract AC and DC conductivities, following the proposal of \cite{Oka_2010} and mimicking the strategy in \cite{Hashimoto_2016,Garbayo_2020}.

-\section{Non-linear conductivity}
+\subsection{Non-linear conductivity}

-The relation between the current vector and the electric field vector defines a {\em rotating current (RC) conductivity} \footnote{ Notice that in the rotating frame we write $\tilde \sigma_{RC}$ as we are dealing here with a single Fourier component $\Omega$ of the rotational time dependence.
-In general, in the lab frame, we would write instead ${\cal J}(t) = \int d\tau \sigma_{RC}(\tau) {\cal E}(t-\tau)$.
-Also the use of complex instead of vector notation is implicit.} \be j = \tilde\sigma_{RC} E \ee where $\tilde\sigma_{RC}(\Omega, |E|)$ is a complex number which is, itself, a non-linear function of $|E|$ (by rotational symmetry) and $\Omega$.
-Writting
+The relation between the current vector and the electric field vector defines a \textit{rotating current (RC) conductivity}\footnote{Notice that in the rotating frame we write $\sigma_{RC}$ as we are dealing here with a single Fourier component $\Omega$ of the rotational time dependence.
+In general, in the lab frame, we would write instead $\mathcal{J}(t)=\int d\tau \sigma_{RC}(\tau) \mathcal{E}(t-\tau)$.
+Also the use of complex instead of vector notation is implicit.}

+where the form of the matrix is dictated by rotating symmetry in the $(x,y)$-plane.
+Inverting these relation yields

+where $\delta$ is the angle formed by the vectors $(J_x,J_y)$ and $(E_x,E_y)$ in the $(x,y)$-plane.
+Therefore, in complex notation we can write it as